weihaowang91/TUT-MCM-KPP/README.md

    `sudo apt-get install bison`

 5. Type "flex --version" to make sure you have flex installed on your computer.
-If not, install it using the command:
+If not, install it using command:

    `sudo apt-get install flex`